HansChoy/ShiLiPiaoXiang/README.md

  -->
 # ShiLiPiaoXiang

-> WeChat applet of ihome using mpvue framework
+> WeChat applet of ShiLiPiaoXiang using mpvue framework

 ## Build Setup